 Pro Tip: Use the Shopping Negatives tool from Optmyzr to send traffic to more profitable ad groups or to add unprofitable queries as negatives to save cost.
 You can also use the Rule Engine to automate this process.

-Standard Shopping campaigns give you a lot of flexibility with bidding strategy and that is one of the reasons we prefer them over smart shopping campaigns.
+Standard Shopping campaigns give you a lot of flexibility with bidding strategy and that is one of the reasons we prefer them over Performance Max campaigns for retail.
 You can either choose to use a manual bidding strategy or put the campaigns on an automated bidding strategy like target ROAS (tROAS).

 Automated Bidding (tROAS)